What is birth photography?

 Do you use a flash?

-I will prefer to not use a flash, and will only use a flash if the light in the room is minimal and it's impacting the quality of the images (with your permission).
+I will prefer to not use a flash, and will only use a flash if the lighting in the room is not ideal and it's impacting the quality of the images (with your permission).
 The flash will be used in a discrete way and in no way should disturb you.
 If you prefer that I do not use flash, I will need at least a lamp to provide some light.
-Although, I do have a camera that works well in low lighting conditions, most images will have a grainier feel in the event that I do not use a flash.
+Although, I do have a camera that works well in low lighting conditions, most images will have a grainier feel in the event that I do not use a flash in a low light atmosphere.

 How long will you stay at the birth?